[Federal Register Volume 85, Number 38 (Wednesday, February 26, 2020)]

 Comments and submissions are posted without change at http://www.regulations.gov.
 Therefore, OSHA cautions commenters about

 submitting personal information such as social security numbers and

-from the website, and for assistance in using the internet to locate
+available through the website and for assistance in using the internet

 V. Authority and Signature

 Loren Sweatt, Principal Deputy Assistant Secretary of Labor for

 Occupational Safety and Health, directed the preparation of this

 notice.
 The authority for this notice is the Paperwork Reduction Act of